 For your website to be fully functional, you have to identify broken links and images, and then fix them.
 Your website should be running on software that can suss out broken links.
 Users have a better experience with your website when all links and images are fully functional, and search engines will be kinder to your site, too.

 Functionality and Navigation

 User friendliness and a navigable structure are essential.
 If you site is difficult to use, visitors will quickly click away in search of friendlier pastures.
 Make sure it’s easy for users to get around the site with a clearly labeled navigation menu.
-Also, ensure that the site displays properly and that everything works as it should — for example, make sure that all videos play and contact forms work and issue confirmations — again, test these from various platforms and browsers.
+Also, ensure that the site displays properly and that everything works as it should — for example, make sure that all videos play and contact forms work and issue confirmations.

 It’s tempting to use clever language on a website, but this can confuse visitors.
 Nothing scares off a potential customer faster than cryptic sales messages they can’t decipher or vague offerings they don’t understand.
 Be especially conscious of using internal or industry-specific jargon.
 If you’re a web designer, you probably want to talk freely about FTP, HTML, and CSS stylesheets, but if your visitors already know all that stuff, do you really think they need your services?